1. Preparing your environment for installation

 For the components of orcharhino architecture to communicate, ensure that the required network ports are open and free on the base operating system.
 You must also ensure that the required network ports are open on any network-based firewalls.

-The installation of a orcharhino Proxy fails if the ports between orcharhino Server and orcharhino Proxy are not open before installation starts.
+The installation of a orcharhino Proxy Server fails if the ports between orcharhino Server and orcharhino Proxy Server are not open before installation starts.

 Use this information to configure any network-based firewalls.
 Note that some cloud solutions must be specifically configured to allow communications between machines because they isolate machines similarly to network-based firewalls.
 If you use an application-based firewall, ensure that the application-based firewall permits all applications that are listed in the tables and known to your firewall.
 If possible, disable the application checking and allow open port communication based on the protocol.